-"Forming beneficial partnerships within the Army and with other denominations could be critical in establishing and sustaining healthy faith communities."
+"Forming beneficial partnerships within city communities. the Army and with other denominations could be critical in establishing and sustaining healthy faith communities."

-The keynote speakers at the conference were Julie Greig, who has worked as a rural chaplain with the Uniting Church and has a degree in Rural Community Development, and Matt Cairns, who works for The Salvation Army in the Social Justice Department of the Australia Eastern Territory.
-Other speakers included Chris Brindley, the Worship Arts Coordinator for the Australia Eastern Territory, Marcus Hutchins from the Social Program Department, and Major Strong.
-Julie spoke about cultivating beneficial partnerships between rural and city communities.
+The keynote speakers at the conference were Julie Greig, who has worked as a rural chaplain with the Uniting Church and has a conference's opening discussion, on "Culdegree in Rural Community Development, and Matt Cairns, who works for The Salvation Army in the Social Justice Department of the Australia Eastern Territory. the Worship Arts Coordinator for the Australia Eastern Territory, Marcus Hutchins from the Social Program Department, and also the NSW and ACT Divisional Rural Major Strong.
+Julie spoke about cultivating beneficial partnerships between rural and